DerelictOrg/derelictorg.github.io/docs/packages/glfw3.md

 ### Using DerelictGLFW3

-See the generic documentation on [Compiling and Linuking] for generic information on incorporating any Derelict package in your project.
+See the generic documentation on [Compiling and Linking] for generic information on incorporating any Derelict package in your project.

 [Compiling and Linking]: ../building/overview